Stop training like a kangaroo.

 Look at how their feet always move in unison, like a broad jump after broad jump.

 What I mean is, our movement is distinct from marsupials.
 Most human movements, especially most sports movements, involve alternating actions of one leg then the other.
-Our training should mimic our unilateral nature especially if our goal is peak sports performance (which is the primary goal of my programs and the athletes I work with) but even if our main goal is to be strong and stay healthy.
+Our training should mimic our unilateral nature especially if our goal is peak athletic performance (which is the primary goal of my programs and the athletes I work with) but even if our main goal is to be strong and stay healthy.

 For a whole host of reasons, it should be the other way around.